FedEx asks Redskins to change team nickname

 FedEx's announcement came a day after Adweek reported that investment firms and shareholders wrote letters to FedEx, Nike and PepsiCo, asking the companies to end their sponsorship agreements with the Redskins.
 The letter, signed by 87 firms, threatened to stop financial backing of the three Redskins sponsors.
 The group behind the letter has combined assets of $620 billion, according to the report.

 Nike and Pepsi refused to comment to Adweek on Wednesday.
+However, Nike's website had removed all Redskins merchandise as of Thursday, and Washington was the only one of the 32 NFL teams no longer listed in the index.
+Nike made no public statements about the apparent change, though.
 Redskins owner Daniel Snyder has said that the team will not change the nickname as long as he is in charge.

 Calls for the club to dump the nickname have been made for decades, but a 2016 Washington Post poll of 504 Native Americans found that 90 percent were not offended by the Redskins nickname.
 The poll included people in all 50 states and Washington, D.C.
 The franchise began using the Redskins nickname in 1933, when it was based in Boston.
 Team owner George Preston Marshall moved the club to Washington in 1937.